-CANADIAN DEVELOPMENT ASSISTANCE: THE ISSUE OF 'FOCUS'
+CANADIAN DEVELOPMENT ASSISTANCE: THE ISSUE OF "FOCUS"

 In recent decades, Canadian governments have increasingly adopted the idea of focusing aid efforts to achieve greater effectiveness.
 Since the early 2000s, both Liberal and Conservative governments have limited the number of countries that are core aid recipients, while identifying a number of priority thematic areas.
-In 2009, the Harper government reduced the number of 'focus countries' to 20, and then in 2014 it expanded the list to 25, with new recipients chosen from among countries identified as important trade and investment partners.
+In 2009, the Harper government reduced the number of "focus countries" to 20.
+Five years later, it dropped Bolivia and Pakistan, added five new countries and placed back onto the list two countries that it had previously dropped.
+Most of the additions were countries identified as important trade and investment partners.